 Kelsey, who on her last day of high school celebrated the ruling she was entitled to a day in court, said: “This decision makes me feel very proud to be an Oregonian.
 It validates the younger generation’s voice and lets us know that we are listened to and considered, and that our future matters.
 I’m so grateful to everyone who is working with me to achieve climate justice.
 We have a lot of work ahead, but I’m very hopeful, and I’m looking forward to having the merits of this case heard in court.”

-Chris Winter and Courtney Johnson are proudly leading our work on this case.
-Chris, our Co-Executive Director, shared that “It has been an honor to work with Ollie and Kelsey to help elevate their voice.
+Courtney Johnson is proudly leading our work on this case.
+Chris, our former Co-Executive Director, shared that “It has been an honor to work with Ollie and Kelsey to help elevate their voice.
 Our generation has a moral obligation to solve this problem on behalf of our kids and future generations.
 These youth are strong and courageous, and they are asking the courts to protect their futures where all other levels of government have failed.”

 We would like to thank our partners in this work, including Ollie and Kelsey and their wonderfully supportive families.
-Former staff attorney Tanya Sanerib argued the case and invested untold hours in this issue.
+Former staff attorney Tanya Sanerib and former Co-Executive Director Chris Winter argued the case and invested untold hours in this issue.
 Liam Sherlock from Hutchinson, Cox, Coons, Orr & Sherlock, P.C. serves as co-counsel.
-Our Children’s Trust and the Western Environmental Law Center also played supporting roles.
+Our Children’s Trust, the Western Environmental Law Center, and the League of Women Voters of Oregon.